standardebooks/manual/7-high-level-structural-patterns.rst

 		<h2><span epub:type="label">Canto</span> <span epub:type="ordinal z3998:roman">III</span></h2>

 #.
 Ordinals are the number specifying the section’s numeric order in a sequence.
-They are usually wrapped in :html:`<span epub:type="ordinal">` or :html:`<span epub:type="label z3998:roman">`, if the ordinal is a Roman numeral.
+They are usually wrapped in :html:`<span epub:type="ordinal">` or :html:`<span epub:type="ordinal z3998:roman">`, if the ordinal is a Roman numeral.

 	.. code:: html